 Shock pads and risers.

 I mean, you could spend 2-5 bucks at a skate shop.
 But since we had shark wheels the bite was real and thus we had no idea if he wanted to get risers or shock pads.
-With the help of Grandma’s CNC machine that she uses to cut up her infamous fruitcake, she sends out during Christmas.
-I decided to cut up some conveyor belts and use those instead.
-The Conveyor belt we cut them from had a thickness of 5.5mm which is almost double the thickness of a normal skateboard shock-pad.
+With the help of Grandma’s CNC machine that she uses to cut up her infamous fruitcake.
+I decided to fire up the machine and cut up some conveyor belts.
+The Conveyor belt we cut them from had a thickness of 5.5mm which is almost double the thickness of a normal skateboard shock pad.
 I didn’t mind the thickness because it just means less vibration coming up to my board.
-We made a lot so if you want some of these pads to contact us and we may ship some out!
+We made a lot so if you want some of these pads contact us and we may ship some out!
 You never know.

 Of course, you don’t need a thousand-dollar CNC machine to make your pads.
 If you just need risers a paint bucket from home depot and a carbide cutting disc on a rotary tool will work just as fine.

 Skateboarding is one of those things that we probably should have stuck with for the medical benefits of exercise alone.
 However, the culture of the ’80s and ’90s was so completely self-destructive that no one wanted to skate anymore.
 If buying name-brand products got you called a poser.
 Buying generic products got you called a poser.
 Then why try at all?
 Find a new hobby that isn’t filled with a group of dicks.